chrisvfritz/tc359_cheatsheets/javascript/AngularJS.md

  * **Forms**
       "Controls (input, select, text-area) are ways for a user to enter data.
 A Form is a collection of controls for the purpose of grouping related controls together.
       Form and controls provide validation services, so that the user can be notified of invalid input.
 This provides a better user experience, because the user gets instant feedback on how to correct the error.
 Keep in mind that while client-side validation plays an important role in providing good user experience, it can easily be circumvented and thus can not be trusted.
 Server-side validation is still necessary for a secure application."
+ * **Initalizing a Angular app**
+      Angular initializes automatically upon DOMContentLoaded event or when the angular.js script is evaluated if at that time document.readyState is set to 'complete'.
+At this point Angular looks for the ng-app directive which designates your application root.
+Read more on [Angular Docs](https://docs.angularjs.org/guide/bootstrap)

 Tutorials:
 ----------